 The Company's stock ownership guidelines require our executive officers to hold our common stock in an amount at least equal to a multiple of their base salary as determined by their position.
-The guidelines range from one times base salary for certain of our executive officers to six times base salary for our CEO, and our executive officers are expected to comply with them within five years.
+The guidelines range from 0.75 times base salary for certain of our executive officers to six times base salary for our CEO.
 Additionally, our executive officers are required to meet the stock ownership guidelines at all times within five years of becoming an executive officer of the Company.
 For purposes of these guidelines, stock ownership includes restricted stock and restricted stock units, but does not include unexercised options.
 All of our NEOs who have been subject to the guidelines for five years have met the guidelines' expectations regarding their stock ownership.